libertychisasuro/sockets-storyboard/README.md

 ## Setup Instructions

+Download and install Node.js from [https://nodejs.org/en/download](https://nodejs.org/en/download)

-1. Download and extract the source to your local folder.
+1. Download the source to a local folder.
 2. From your command-line go sockets-storyboard/ and run: *npm start*
 3. Open your first browser (first client) and go to localhost:3000
 4. Open your second browser (second client) and go to localhost:3000